Last updated: October 24, 2022

 After processing your enrolment and payment, we will contact you with your log on information and the name of the personal tutor assigned to you.

 OnTESOL reserves the right to refuse entry into any of its programs.
 In such cases, a full refund will be provided within 48 hours of terminating the contract.

 The courses are fully done online and all study material — including video recorded lessons for the required observation component of the 250-hour TESOL Diploma and the 120-hour Advanced TESOL Certificate and selections from recommended ESL texts in OnTESOL’s library — can be found in the methodology module.
 No study material will be mailed to you but you will be able to download all chapters in PDF format for printing or offline viewing.
 Your tutor may also recommend the purchase or borrowing of some additional books for further reference.

 Your access privileges to the course material will be restricted after 30 days following completion or when the maximum duration limit has been reached.
-If no other course was contracted after that period your on-line record may be cleared.

 120-hour Advanced TESOL Certificate: This course consists of three modules: Study Skills and the World of English; Language Awareness (Module 2a Grammar; Module 2b Phonology); Methodology.